1838 Druze revolt: Revolt

 Following the defeat by Ahmad Bek, Shibli occupied Rashayya and killed its governor, while Druze volunteers kept flowing in to join his forces.
 Another reinforcement of 4,000 men was requested by Ibrahim Pasha from Bashir Shihab II, and arrived under the command of Bashir's son.
 Joined by two sheikhs from Mount Lebanon—Hasan Junbalat and Nasir ad-Din al-Imad—the Druze fighters were led into Wadi Bakka, where on July 4 they suffered a decisive defeat, losing some 640 men including al-Imad.

-In early July, tensions still mounted as the Druze captured an Egyptian garrison outside of Safed.
+In early July, tensions still mounted as the Druze rebels captured an Egyptian garrison outside of Safed.
 The local Safed militia of several hundred was heavily outnumbered by the Druze, and the city was gripped in despair as the militia eventually abandoned the city and the Druze rebels entered the city on July 5.
 The resulting plunder by the Druze rebels, which targeted the Jewish community, lasted for three days.
 Much of the local population sought refuge in Acre.

 Subsequently, Shibli moved to southern Wadi al-Taym, where he was attacked by the Christian fighters of Emir Bashir, led by his son Emir Khalil.
 The attack was unsuccessful, and the Druze succeeded in withstanding the pressure until July 17, when Egyptian reinforcements crushed them at Shebaa.
-Shibli and 1,500 of his men fled to Mount Hermon, while most of the insurgents in Hauran surrendered and were granted amnesty.
+Shibli and 1,500 of his men fled to Mount Hermon, while most of the insurgents in the Hauran surrendered and were granted amnesty.